canarytail/standard/README.md

 ### Construction

 Construction of the canary is done as an ECDSA (​ Curve25519 ​) cryptographically signed JSON array with the public key provided inside as the variable ​PUBKEY​.
-Also provided is the ​VERSION of the canary codes map used, the date of ​RELEASE​, and cryptographically verifiable proof of ​FRESHNESS as the latest block hash of the bitcoin blockchain.
+Also provided is the ​VERSION of the canary codes map used, the date of ​RELEASE​, the date it EXPIRES, and cryptographically verifiable proof of ​FRESHNESS as the latest block hash of the bitcoin blockchain.

     -----BEGIN CANARY SIGNED MESSAGE-----